BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 More notably, Paul can decide never to reveal his CID, in which case it is at least somewhat difficult for anyone else to prove that Paul is a member of the group.

-Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that identifiers in the Envelope could be guessed (though someone would have to know a precise identifier to look for).
+Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that identifiers in the Envelope could be guessed (though someone would have to know a precise identifier to look for, which shouldn't occur if Paul has practiced proper ID hygeine).
 There are several ways this could be prevented.
 They all require Blockchain Commons to provide additional information to Paul, increasing the communication requirements (and thus potentially impacting privacy), but they add strong non-correlation defenses.

 1.)
 Blockchain Commons could choose to fully redact the Envelope, publishing only a top-level hash.
 They would then supply Paul with a path to his lower-level hash by partially redacting the tree when he supplied them with his CID.
 Paul could then prove his presence in the Envelope with his digest and that path.
 If that path were to be more widely released, there would be the same correlation problems, but obviously they'd be lesser because it probably would never be widely published.